 When challenging an insurer’s damage assessment during the insurance claim-settlement process.
 Business owners can invoke the appraisal clause in their business owner’s policy or commercial property insurance in cases where they believe an insurer’s damage estimate is too low.
 The appraisal clause then triggers a nonjudicial process for resolving the dispute.

-In additional to helping you choose the right amount of insurance coverage, an appraisal can:
+In addition to helping you choose the right amount of insurance coverage, an appraisal assists small business owners by:

 An appraisal in business is an estimate of the firm’s value that is used to facilitate its purchase or sale.
 You might also commission a specific property value appraisal when you’re looking to sell or buy an asset such as business real estate or equipment.